History of the constitution of the United Kingdom: Kingdom of England

-Anglo-Saxon government (pre-1066)
+Anglo-Saxon government (800-1066)

+In the 9th and 10th centuries, the various Anglo-Saxon kingdoms were consolidated under the rule of the House of Wessex into a single Kingdom of England.
+Kings had extensive powers to make laws, mint coins, levy taxes, raise armies, regulate trade, and determine foreign policy.
+The current British coronation service largely dates back to 973.
+Edgar the Peaceful and subsequent monarchs swore a coronation oath to protect the English church, defend their people against enemies, and to administer justice.

-Prior to the 9th century, England consisted of various Anglo-Saxon kingdoms ruled by kings whose primary role was as warrior and protector of his people.
-An Anglo-Saxon king was advised by a group of councilors or "wise men" called a witan, composed of lords and church leaders.
-The witan was consulted when creating law, and it was also the highest court in the land where the king gave final judgment in person.
+The king was advised by a group of councilors or "wise men" called a witan, composed of lords and church leaders.
+The witan was consulted when creating law and was the highest court in the land where the king gave final judgment in person.
 In times of crisis or when a king was too young to rule, the witan may have assumed greater role over government.